NathanielInman/dotfiles/docs/fonts.md

 fc-list | grep Pragmata  # validate it's there xfd -fa "PragmataPro Liga-18" # this will allow you to select special glyphs
 ```
+Instead of using `xfd` you can also view all of the glyphs [here](https://github.com/fabrizioschiavi/pragmatapro/blob/master/useful_files/All_chars.png)